Long Island Birth Injury Lawyer

 When you are about to experience the joys of bringing a new child into the world and your child is injured because of the careless or negligent acts of doctors, nurses, or other health care providers, you want an experienced Long Island birth injury lawyer to ensure that your child’s legal rights are protected.
 The emotional devastation that comes with a birth injury can make it difficult to make objective decisions about your legal options.
 You want an attorney who has successfully helped other parents through this difficult time.

 At Rosenberg & Gluck, LLP, we have focused our practice exclusively on personal injury claims since 1983, helping thousands of people recover full and fair compensation for losses caused by the careless or negligent acts of others.
-We will carefully explain the law and legal process to you, as well as your options, so that you can make informed decisions that protect your rights.
+Our skilled birth injury lawyer in Long Island, will carefully explain the law and legal process to you, as well as your options, so that you can make informed decisions that protect your rights.
 We combine experience, skill, and knowledge to provide effective representation, aggressively pursuing damages for all your losses.

 To schedule an appointment for a free initial consultation, contact our office or call us at (631) 451-7900.